L3on02/ReversiConsole/README.md

 # ReversiConsole
-A strategy game [Reversi](https://en.wikipedia.org/wiki/Reversi) as a console application with move validation, logging of the game progress in a log file, and a computer opponent.
-It can be played player versus player or against a computer opponent.
+Implementation of the strategy game [Reversi](https://en.wikipedia.org/wiki/Reversi) as a console application with move validation a simple TUI and a computer opponent.
+The game is implemented in C++ in a modular way, with the game logic separated from the user interface.
+The game can be played by two human players or by a human player against a computer opponent.
+The computer opponent uses a simple heuristic to determine the best move to make.

 ## How to play
 1. Clone the repository